kkennedyua/JetstreamDocs/docs/using-images/UsingInstancesAndImages.md

 3. Click the image name to use.
 4. In the image window, click **Launch**.
 5. In the instance form:
-   a) Enter the name for the instance.
+   1. Enter the name for the instance.
-   b) Select the version of the image to use.
+   2. Select the version of the image to use.
-   c) Select the provider **(NEED LINK**) to use.
+   3. Select the provider **(NEED LINK**) to use.
-   d) Select the instance size.
+   4. Select the instance size.
       The size you may choose depends on the amount of resources that will be used by the image and your resource availability.
 Start with the smallest size until you know for certain what size you need for that image.
-   e) Click **Launch Instance**.
+   5. Click **Launch Instance**.
 The instance is added to the project's Instances list and you can view its status as it is being launched.
 Once the status is Active you may begin using it.
       It may take up to 30 minutes for the instance to be accessible.
 Click **REFRESH (NEED IMAGE)**  to see if your instance status has changed to Active.
 You will receive an email with the instance ID and IP address once the instance is in active status.

 To request that your instance be made into an image to reuse and share, or to add code to the instance before it is imaged that executes a script that runs after the image is booted, see **Request an Image of Your Instance (NEED LINK)**.